 - Use of an inappropriate supplier.

 - Price comparison shows the price to be significantly higher than the University’s price (including pricing on Strategic Sourcing Agreements).
-In some cases, the amount of reimbursement allowed will only be for the amount the university would have paid, had the appropriate purchasing procedures been followed.
+In some cases, the payment allowed will only be for the amount the university would have paid, had the appropriate purchasing procedures been followed.

 Purchases that are not appropriate or necessary for official university business (e.g, personal items) will NOT be reimbursed.